Real loci in (log-) Calabi-Yau manifolds via Kato-Nakayama spaces of toric degenerations: Examples

-In this example $(B,\P)$ does not have simple singularities (\cite{logmirror1}, \S $5.1$) as there are four focus-focus singularities on each edge, but it is locally rigid in the sense of \cite{affinecomplex}, Definition~1.26.
-Thus the smoothing algorithm of \cite{affinecomplex} works, yielding a one-parameter smoothing of $X_0$, one for each choice of slab functions.
-According to Proposition~\ref{Prop: Gluing data and slab function for the standard real structure} this smoothing is real if and only if all slab functions are real, that is, if all coefficients $a_i\in\RR$.
+By Proposition~\ref{Prop: real slab functions} this smoothing is real if and only if all slab functions are real, that is, if all coefficients $a_i\in\RR$.
 To obtain $4$~focus-focus singularities on each edge of $\P$ as drawn in Figure~\ref{Fig: tetrahedron}, we need to choose the $a_i$ in such a way that the $4$~zeros of $f_{\rho,v}= 1+a_1 x+a_2 x^2+a_3 x^3+x^4$ have pairwise different absolute values.
-These are then also all real.
+These are then also all real (if not, as the $a_i$ are real, there is at least one pair of complex conjugated roots, which then have the same absolute value, contradiction).
 This condition is open in the Euclidean topology, but the closure is a proper subset of $\RR^3$, the space of tuples $(a_1,a_2,a_3)$ fulfilling this condition.
 The precise choice does not matter for the following discussion and we assume such a choice has been made for each edge.

 \begin{proposition} Let $(X_0,\M_{X_0})$ be the union of four copies of $\PP^2$ with the real log structure as described.
-Assume that for any edge $\rho\in \P$ and vertex $v\in\rho$ the zeros of the slab function $f_{\rho,v}$ are all negative.
+Assume that the zeros of the all the slab functions $f_{\rho,y}$ are all negative.
 Denote by $\shA\subset B$ the pairwise different images of the $24$ singular points of the log structure (the zero loci of the slab functions).

 Then the fibre $X_{0,\RR}^\KN(1)$ of $\delta_\RR^\KN: X_{0,\RR}^\KN\to \{\pm1\}\subset U(1)$ has two connected components, one mapping homeomorphically to $B$, the other a branched covering of degree $3$, unbranched over $B\setminus\shA$ and with a simple branch point over each point of $\shA$.
 In particular, the latter component is a closed orientable surface of genus~$10$. \end{proposition}